jeugregg/coronavirusModel/README.md

 Also, this notebook scraps data from French and Korean Health official websites.
 If you discover the code, you can see how.
 Korean & French data are updated daily.

-Published version is available on kaggle : https://www.kaggle.com/jeugregg/coronavirus-visualization-modeling

 The world data source is https://github.com/CSSEGISandData/COVID-19 provided by JHU CSSE